-4 Steps To Surviving A Move Overseas—Part II
+4 Things You Must Do To Make A Successful Move Overseas—Part II

 3. Adjustment To Culture

 This is getting used to the people and the way they live.

 How friendly do they seem, is small talk done or not?
 Meal times are likely to be quite different.
 The French have set meal times: lunch at 12, a snack at 4 or 5 p.m., dinner no earlier than 8 p.m.
 It’s hard to find food between 2.30 and 5 in France, so you have to make sure you don’t miss lunch.
 Spaniards might not sit down for dinner until 10 p.m.